cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 }
 {{< /gsHighlight >}}

-* `username` username for authentication with Openstack Keystone service.
+* `username` Username for authentication with the OpenStack Keystone service.
-* `password` password for authentication with Openstack Keystone service.
+* `password` Password for authentication with the OpenStack Keystone service.
-* `tenant_name` name of the tenant to be used.
+* `tenant_name` Name of the tenant to be used.
-* `auth_url` URL of the Openstack Keystone service.
+* `auth_url` URL of the OpenStack Keystone service.
-* `region` Openstack region to be used.
-This may be optional when there's but a single region.
+* `region` OpenStack region to be used.
+This can be optional when there is only a single region.
-* `nova_url` (**DEPRECATED - instead, use `custom_configuration` to pass `bypass_url` directly to the Nova client**) explicit URL for the Openstack Nova service.
-This may be used to override the URL for the Nova service that is listed in the Keystone service.
+* `nova_url` (**DEPRECATED** - instead, use `custom_configuration` to pass `bypass_url` directly to the Nova client.)
+Explicit URL for the OpenStack Nova service.
+This can be used to override the URL for the Nova service that is listed in the Keystone service.
-* `neutron_url` (**DEPRECATED - instead, use `custom_configuration` to pass `endpoint_url` directly to the Neutron client**) explicit URL for the Openstack Neutron service.
+* `neutron_url` (**DEPRECATED** - instead, use `custom_configuration` to pass `endpoint_url` directly to the Neutron client).
+Explicit URL for the OpenStack Neutron service.
 This may be used to override the URL for the Neutron service that is listed in the Keystone service.
-* `custom_configuration` a dictionary which allows overriding or directly passing custom configuration parameter to each of the Openstack clients, by using any of the relevant keys: `keystone_client`, `nova_client`, `neutron_client` or `cinder_client`.
+* `custom_configuration` A dictionary that enables a custom configuration parameter to be overridden or directly passed to each of the OpenStack clients, by using any of the relevant keys: `keystone_client`, `nova_client`, `neutron_client` or `cinder_client`.
-  * Parameters passed directly to Openstack clients using the `custom_configuration` mechanism will override other definitions (e.g. any of the common Openstack configuration parameters listed above, such as `username` and `tenant_name`)
+  * Parameters passed directly to OpenStack clients using the `custom_configuration` mechanism override other definitions .
+For example, any of the common OpenStack configuration parameters listed above, such as `username` and `tenant_name`.
-  * The following is an example for the usage of the `custom_configuration` section in a blueprint:
+  * Following is an example for the usage of the `custom_configuration` section in a blueprint:
 {{< gsHighlight  yaml  >}}
 custom_configuration:
   nova_client: